CraftyJack/racing_analysis/README.md

 ## Geocoding
 I used geopy with nominatim (because it's free).
 One helpful lesson here: Nominatim does a much better job with international addresses if the country name is spelled out rather than abbreviated, e.g. 'Italy' is better than 'ITA'.

 The addresses as scraped are not validated, and there's plenty of opportunities for cleaning there.
-Everything from non-standard country codes to simple misspellings.
+Issues include non-standard country codes, incorrect countries, and simple misspellings.

 ## Clustermap
 Here's a screenshot of a clustermap for the 2019 NYC Marathon, generated using folium.
 (Check out the one runner from Nuussuaq, Greenland!)